shereenIbdah/Multi-Cycle-RISC-Processor-In-Verilog-/README.md

 # Multi-Cycle-RISC-Processor-In-Verilog-
-e design, and implementation of a Multi Cycle Processor  according to a given RISC instruction set.
+design, and implementation of a Multi Cycle Processor  according to a given RISC instruction set.

 # Introduction
 ## Objective